Pallitic/Icecrown-DBM/README.md

 TTS voice cues =
 - Shadow trap near you
-- Infest cast
-- Infest coundown
+- Infest cast(Heals only)
+- Stop cleave on shambling spawn
+- Enrage cast(Hunters only)
 - Necrotic on you
-- Necrotic countdown
+- Necrotic soon
-- Shambling enrage countdown
-- Raging countdown
-- Defile countdown
+- Defile soon
 - Defile on you
-- Soulreaper countdown
+- Soulreaper soon(Heals+tanks only)
-- Soulreaper on you
+- Soulreaper cast(Heals+tanks only)
-- Valkyrs countdown
+- Valkyrs soon
 - Harvest soul countdown

-PS: Defile,Soulreaper,infest,Harvest soul countdowns can overlap since they happen together alot. turn 2 on maximum(1 is probably the best)
+- Follow Mark inside Chamber

 ----------------------------------------------------------------------
+4/22/2021: This update is useful specially for frostmourne players.
+Naxx: Yoinked timers from frostmourne dbm.
+Added alot of TTS
+Ulduar: Exactly like Naxx fixed timers and TTS
+Toc: Added TTS. timers were mostly accurate
+Icc: added/changed alot of voice announcements.
+Fixed most of the overlaps. removed a few useless stuff i wont mention uld and naxx TTS 1by1, but the voice announcements should cover most of the major mechanics. i will keep updating them after their releases on frostmourne.

 Todo:

-1. Fix every current function/timer, you can help me too by telling me whats not working/wrong or using this dbm and stream your Light of dawn or halion 25 hc run on twitch
+1. Fix every current timer, you can help me too by telling me whats wrong or use this dbm and stream your raid on twitch
 2. Add some more useful TTS calls, feel free to contact me for requests
-3. Fix the overlaps all together by shortening some TTS files

 my discord: Pallitic#2129